 Committees: Executive, Buildings & Grounds, and Glen Brook

 Jeffrey Kane is the Vice President for Academic Affairs at Long Island University.
 A trained and experienced Waldorf educator, Jeff completed his Waldorf Teacher Training at the Waldorf Institute of Adelphi University and taught at the Rudolf Steiner School in Manhattan for a number of years.
 He and his wife Janet, a faculty member of our Early Childhood department, are also the parents of Gabriel ’99, Emily ’01, and Jesse ’05.

 Trustee since 2006

 Ed Magee holds a Bachelor of Arts degree in Economics from Boston University.
 Prior to joining the board, Ed and his wife Mikel served as co-chairs of the parent association for three years.
-They are the parents of Charlotte ’14 and Owen’16 Magee, two Waldorf School Graduates.
+They are the parents of two alums, Charlotte ’14 and Owen’16.

 Trustee since 2010

 Originally from South Africa, Michael is Technology Director at JP Morgan Chase, where he leads several teams to provide technology solutions for the servicing organization in Auto Finance and Student Loans.
 Michael holds two bachelor’s degrees from the University of the Witwatersrand in Johannesburg, South Africa as well as a diploma in project management from Damelin College.
 He is also a graduate of the Winkler Center’s Foundation Studies Program.
 He and his wife Carol are parents to two alums, Sean ’11 and Jaclyn ’14.